 A woman’s vagina is a sex organ as well as part of the birth canal.
-Just as women can have different sized breasts, hands, and feet, the size and depth of vaginas can also vary.
+Various studies estimate the average depth of a vagina is 3–7 inches.

 According to one study, the average depth of a vagina is about